 SUPREME COURT OF THE STATE OF UTAH

-Julie J. Nelson, Millcreek, Erin B. Hull, Salt Lake City, for appellant
+Julie J. Nelson, Millcreek, Alexandra Mareschal, Salt Lake City,

-ASSOCIATE CHIEF JUSTICE PEARCE authored the opinion of the Court,
+ASSOCIATE CHIEF JUSTICE PEARCE authored the opinion of the Court in

-in which CHIEF JUSTICE DURRANT, JUSTICE PETERSEN, JUSTICE HAGEN,
+which CHIEF JUSTICE DURRANT, JUSTICE PETERSEN, JUSTICE HAGEN, and

 ASSOCIATE CHIEF JUSTICE PEARCE, opinion of the Court: